-This rule will affect the following entities, some of which may be small entities: The owners and operators of vessels intending to transit or anchor in a portion of the St. Lawrence River, Clayton, NY between 9 p.m. and 10 p.m. on July 1, 2007.
+This rule will affect the following entities, some of which may be small entities: The owners or operators of vessels intending to transit or anchor in a portion of Nahant Bay from 8:15 p.m.
+EDT until 9:45 p.m.
+EDT on July 3, 2007.

-This safety zone will not have a significant economic impact on a substantial number of small entities for the following reasons: This rule will be in effect for only one hour for one event.
-Vessel traffic can safely pass outside the safety zone during the event.
-In the event that this temporary safety zone affects shipping, commercial vessels may request permission from the Captain of the Port Buffalo to transit through the safety zone.
-The Coast Guard will give notice to the public via a Broadcast to Mariners that the regulation is in effect.
+This safety zone will not have a significant economic impact on a substantial number of small entities for the following reasons: This rule will be in effect for only one and one-half hours, vessel traffic can safely pass around the zone, and advance notifications will be made to the local maritime community by marine information broadcasts and Local Notice to Mariners.